What is Satisfactory Academic Progress?

 The Financial Aid Office will review the Satisfactory Academic Progress of all aid recipients at the end of each academic year.
 Evaluations will be made on both a qualitative and quantitative basis.
 Determination of a student’s academic status will be in collaboration with each department Program Director, the Associate Dean of Graduate Student Affairs or designee, and the SOM Registrar.

-Students who fail to meet the required Financial Aid SAP standards (qualitative and/or time frame) will be ineligible for continued financial aid funding beginning with the term immediately following the term in which the SAP requirements were not met.
-The Financial Aid Office will notify the student in writing of their aid status and the appeal process.
+Students who fail to meet the required Financial Aid SAP standards (qualitative and/or time frame) will be ineligible for continued federal financial aid funding beginning with the term immediately following the term in which the SAP requirements were not met.
+The Financial Aid Office will notify the student in writing of their federal aid suspension status and the appeal process.

 Academic Dismissal or Withdrawal